kittenbothk/kittenbothk-Eng/functional_module/PWmodules/Armourbit.md

-# Armourbit Expansion Box
+# Armourbit Extension Box

-Armourbit Expansion Box (HKBD9006A)
+Armourbit Extension Box (HKBD9006A)

 ![](./images/01_03.png)

-Similar to robotbit, Armourbit is an expansion module for Micro:bit, due to its boxy shape, it is called an expansion box.
+Similar to robotbit, Armourbit is an Extension module for Micro:bit, due to its boxy shape, it is called an Extension box.

 Armourbit is the main control hub for the Powerbrick system, connecting the Micro:bit with various "bricks".